ellcrys/papers/README.md

 #### 5.8.9.
 Proposals & Voting

 Most organizations today provide a mechanism by which stakeholders can formally present proposals, deliberate and vote for or against them.
 On Ellcrys, proposals allow members repository to raise issues, present an improvement or execute a custom action encoded in an autonomous function.
 Proposals solicit for votes; It may require simple or super majority to be considered accepted.
+The weight of a vote can be determined by how much coins, stake or reputation is held by voters.
+Collaborators can create custom weighting algorithms using autonomous functions.

 #### 5.8.10.
 Dispute Resolution